 Like everyone else, I’ve been stuck at home for the past two months.
 Also like everyone else, I’ve been watching a lot more TV.
 I’ve often told friends that we live in the “Rogue Golden Age” of television.
-The phenomenon I’m pointing to when I say that is our relatively newfound ability to access an incredible amount of high quality TV content.
-That’s the “Golden Age” bit, I call it the “Rogue Golden Age” because there is simply so much content out there that it would be incredibly hard for one person to consume all the stuff out there that interests them, thereby allowing the content they inherently want to consume ‘go rogue’ and pass them by as time goes on and even more new shows come out.
+The phenomenon I’m pointing to when I say that is our relatively newfound ability to access an incredible amount of high-quality TV content.
+That’s the “Golden Age” bit, I call it the “Rogue Golden Age” because there is simply so much content out there.
+It would be incredibly hard for one person to consume all the stuff out there that interests them.
+This allows the content they inherently want to consume ‘go rogue’ and pass them by as time goes on and even more new shows come out.

 The question I would like to answer is what does this shift in media mean for advertisers and marketers like myself?
 How is TV advertising different from that of the past?

 Let’s start by diving into traditional TV advertising:

 So let’s say you’re a business owner who wants to put a commercial on TV.
 How do you do it?
 Well first, let’s talk about the different types of TV advertising:

 Broadcast TV, a type of linear TV, advertising is placing ads on stations that are unique to your market.
 These are the local CBS, ABC, and Fox affiliates that bring you the news that is localized to your area.
 While they provide local news coverage alongside their national content, the vast majority of these stations are owned by a handful of telecom companies.
 You might think that having your “local” news brought to you by large companies could be problematic, and you’d be right, but that’s another blog.